zaidyes/Jarvis/coding_agent/README.md

      - Final output from the AI
      - Progress status
      - Next upcoming tasks
-   - Press `Enter` to continue to the next task
+   - **Auto-proceed**: Press Enter to continue immediately, or wait 10 seconds for auto-proceed
+   - **Cancel**: Type 'c' or 'cancel' to stop execution

 6. **Monitor Progress**
    - Watch real-time agent thoughts and tool calls